vyomasystems-lab/challenges-MohithaKondapalli/level1_design2/README.md

 A self_checking testcase with python logic similar to the working of the design is inserted to verify the design in maximum possible cases.

 ## Is the verification complete ?
+The verification is complete as the testbench developed is ran on a range of random inputs which covers all the corner cases in  the design.